How Your Smartphone is Affecting Your Sleep

 5. Free yourself from the pressure of responding to others at a moment's notice.
 Protecting your sleep may lead to more delayed responses on your part, but remind yourself that this boundary benefits you and your overall health.
 Don't let an alert on your phone induce stress in the most relaxing period of your day.
 It's okay to let your alertness slip when your head hits the pillow.

-If you feel you must use your phone during the night consider switching to nighttime mode.
-This reduces the negative effect of blue light by reducing the amount of blue light your phone displays.
+If you feel you must use your phone during the night consider switching to night mode, which turns on a blue light filter.
+This reduces the negative effect of blue light by reducing the amount your phone displays.
 Many phones have the ability to set this feature on a daily schedule so you can begin decreasing your blue light exposure during the evening hours.

-As you work to improve your quality of sleep, watch your ability to concentrate, learn and absorb information flourish.
-The better you sleep, the better you will function while you are awake, helping you be the best version of yourself—personally, academically, and professionally.
+As you begin to prioritize sleep, your ability to concentrate, learn, and absorb information will flourish.
+The better you sleep, the better you’ll function while you’re awake—helping you become the best version of yourself, both in and out of the classroom.

 Carly Tino